IvyLH03/cs839-Foundation-Models/CS 839 Foundation Models .md

 1. Get feedback

-   - Produce different responses for the same prompt (different models or same model)
+   - Produce different responses for the same prompt (the responses can be produced from the different models or the same model)
+     - Problem with different model: too different, don't do much

+     - Problem with the same model: hard to do the RL training in real time

-   - Ask human which is better (binary output), or ask them to give a score
+   - Ask human which is better (binary output), or ask them to give a score (hard to aggregate because different raters have different styles, like 2% 5's or 30% 5's)

 2. Preference mode

    - train this reward model to give scores for different responses

+   - Preference model: Bradley-Terry model

-   - based on the log likelihood
+   - Loss: based on the log likelihood

      > ==log likelihood==

    - You can start from pretrained reward models.
 There's a benchmark: rewardbench

+   - This model has to be another language model, but produce a single scale value

 3. Fine tuning with RL